worthingtonse/PlayCoinClient/README.md

 # Play Coin Client
-This is a CloudCoin Client that is fun and easy to use.
+This is a CloudCoin Client that is designed to be fun and easy to use.
+It is in the process of development and is being written in Unity.

-Development Plan for Coin Play
+# Development Plan for Coin Play:

 ## PHASE I Connecting to the RAIDA